 Public liability insurance can give millions of pounds of cover and can be arranged on a per-display basis.
 It should be considered a matter of course for public events.
 It will cover you for injury to a member of the public, or damage to property.
 Read more about Fireworks Insurance.

 Do this well in advance because you’ll need to make sure people are free on the night, and conduct any training you feel is necessary if it’s a public event.
 Remember you may need help setting up (for big displays a minimum of two people are required) so check who’s free that afternoon too.
 Try and have a back-up on call in case of last minute drop outs.
 It’s possible to fire big displays on your own if you’ve spent some time setting things up properly, but you’d have to do an incredible amount of time consuming preparation.
 Best to get some help if you can.
 If you need extra help such as marshals for the crowd, arrange this well in advance.

 After setting up comes the best part of the night of course, firing.
-We have a complete section on this too (of course we do!).
+I have a complete section on this too (of course I do!).

 If you’re a beginner to fireworks, new to UKFR or feeling out of your depth at any point then go back to basics first and check out the Beginners Start Here! article.